SPuDS - Structure Prediction Diagnostic Software

 Windows based software using modern bond valence parameters.
-Similar in function to the software program VALENCE.
+Similar in function to the software programs KDist which reads CIF files and VALENCE.
 Select the atom pair and number of bond distances.
 Click display boxes.
 Fill in the boxes with the bond distances.
 Click Calculate Bond Valence Sum.
 The bond valence sum, in valence units, is displayed in the text box.

 Applications of SPuDS

 - Predicted structures can be used to estimate physical (magnetic, dielectric and other) properties of hypothetical compositions and those materials for which accurate structural data is not available.